mlanza/ai-literacy/301/04-magic-moments.md

 Picking a flight is useful.
 But not amazing.
 Why?
 Because it’s still static.
 Still stuck in the artifact layer.

 Flight data changes minute by minute.
-If the model picked a great option, but the price changed two hours later, that work has already gone stale.
+If the model picked a great option, but the price jumped two hours later, that work has already gone stale.

-The real power — the next frontier — is in letting AI *act*.
+The real power — the next frontier — is letting AI *act*.

 It’s one thing to recommend a flight.
 It’s another to book it.

 That’s not bead-moving.
 That’s baton-passing.

 And batons are harder.
-They involve trust.
+They require trust.
 Handoff.
-Agency.
+Real-world consequences.

-To pass the baton, the model has to do more than pick.
-It has to **read the API docs**, **format the request**, and **initiate the transaction**.
-That’s not speculative.
-It’s dynamic.
-Real.
+To pass the baton, the model has to do more than make a choice.
+It needs to *run the search* in real time. *Read the API docs.* *Format the request correctly.* *Trigger the transaction.* That’s not storytelling — that’s execution.

-And today?
-That’s still the domain of developers.

-They’re the ones stringing together the handoffs.
-Writing the glue code.
-Injecting the prompts.
-Executing the calls.
-Stitching together systems that let a model take action.
+But the model can’t do that on its own.

+Why?
+Because tools — like flight APIs — aren’t built into its brain.
+They're separate.
+And using them takes coordination.
+Someone has to wire things up so that what the model *says* it wants to do can actually be *done*.

+Right now, that someone is a developer.

+They write the glue code.
+Inject the prompts.
+Stitch together services.
+They make sure the system can act on the model’s intent — not just in the story it’s telling, but in the real world.

+And let’s be clear: if there’s a program, there’s a programmer.

+LLMs can help — they can assist with handoffs, suggest actions, even fill in gaps — but they can’t own the whole process.
+Not yet.
+The human has to handle the parts the model isn’t ready to manage.

 It works.
 But it’s fragile.
 Expensive.
 High-overhead.